sbme-tutorials/sbme-tutorials.github.io/2020/CG/notes/5-week5.md

 * It is the same idea with more complex calculations
 * Rays must be checked with all objects in the scene by tracking its reflections recursively.

-* It is computationally extensive and time consuming process but has realistic results
+* It is computationally extensive and time-consuming process but has realistic results

 * It is used for creating visual effects and not applicable in interactive applications (Games)